Patio Cost Calculator (UK)

 Table of Contents

-In just a few clicks, we can get you an estimate of what you can expect to be quoted by patio builders near you.
-Our estimates include approximate materials and installation costs.
+In just a few clicks, our patio price calculator can get you an estimate of what you can expect to be quoted by patio builders near you.

-Scroll down a bit further to find this tool.
-With just a few basic details and a minute or two of your time, you’ll have a better understanding of what patio laying costs in the UK.
+Scroll down a bit further to start getting an estimate for your project.
+With just a minute or two of your time, you’ll have an estimate of patio laying costs in the UK.
+If you're also comparing options for installing it yourself, see our guide on how to lay a patio.

 Laying a Patio Cost Calculator